 When studied through the prism of public health, ‘internationalism’ can refer to a number of very different ideas: the search for intergovernmental agreements and conventions; the practice of international assembly; the projection of national agendas across the globe; the transfer of ideas, resources or people across national boundaries; or even “doctor diplomacy”.
-These different models of internationalism were shaped by different constellations of foreign policy objectives, economic policies, humanitarian concerns, medical principles, and the priorities of self-governing professions.
-The Reluctant Internationalists takes a broad view to make sense of internationalism in its various guises over the century, including such phenomena as Communist internationalism, Axis internationalism and Cold War internationalism.
+At different points in time these different models of internationalism were shaped by different constellations of foreign policy objectives, economic policies, humanitarian concerns, medical principles, and the priorities of self-governing professions.
+The Reluctant Internationalists took a broad view to make sense of internationalism in its various guises over the century, including phenomena such as Communist internationalism, Axis internationalism and Cold War internationalism.

 Agents of internationalism

-The project case studies identify different stakeholders and participants in debates about internationalism, going beyond the elite circles of self-declared liberal internationalists, and focusing instead on those who were rather reluctant advocates of international solutions.
-They ask why, when and with what results these reluctant internationalists argued that some form of internationalism was in their interests, and what role arguments on national interests played in calls for international collaboration.
-They also bring into focus both continuities and disjunctures in ideas of internationalism and take stock of the causes, effects and legacies of apparent ‘internationalist moments’ in the twentieth century.
+The project case studies identified different stakeholders and participants in debates about internationalism, going beyond the elite circles of self-declared liberal internationalists, and focusing instead on those who were rather reluctant advocates of international solutions.
+They asked why, when and with what results these reluctant internationalists argued that some form of internationalism was in their interests, and what role arguments on national interests played in calls for international collaboration.
+They also brought into focus both continuities and disjunctures in ideas of internationalism and took stock of the causes, effects and legacies of apparent ‘internationalist moments’ in the twentieth century.

-We are all European historians, concerned with internationalism in Europe and its place in the world.
-Existing research on internationalism overwhelmingly addresses only its global frame and institutions.
-By contrast, we consider it as important to understand the tensions between European and global views of internationalism, and to assess the legacies for European nations and regions of the efforts to integrate non-Europeans into a comprehensive concept of world health.
-We are particularly interested in how international cooperation in the field of health has evolved within Europe, and how concepts have differed within different parts of Europe (focusing particularly on Eastern Europe and European peripheries).
+All researchers in the group were European historians, concerned with internationalism in Europe and its place in the world.
+Existing research on internationalism overwhelmingly addressed only its global frame and institutions.
+By contrast, we considered it as important to understand the tensions between European and global views of internationalism, and to assess the legacies for European nations and regions of the efforts to integrate non-Europeans into a comprehensive concept of world health.
+We were particularly interested in how international cooperation in the field of health has evolved in Europe, and how concepts have differed within different parts of Europe (focusing particularly on Eastern Europe and European peripheries).

 Jessica Reinisch works on the history of the United Nations Relief and Rehabilitation Administration.